SQL INPUT

 LIKE → $regex

-SQL LIKE patterns with % (any characters) and _ (single character) are converted to MongoDB regular expressions.
+SQL LIKE patterns using % (any characters) and _ (a single character) are converted into MongoDB regular expressions.

 WHERE name LIKE '%mongo%' { name: { $regex: /.*mongo.*/ } } WHERE code LIKE 'IT_' { code: { $regex: /^IT.$/ } } NOT LIKE { field: { $not: /pattern/ } }